-The Company expects to seek additional financing primarily from, but not limited to, the sale and issuance of equity or debt securities, the licensing or sale of its technology and from government grants.
+The Company will require substantial additional capital to fund operations.
 The Company cannot provide assurances that financing will be available when and as needed or that, if available, financing will be available on favorable or acceptable terms or at all.
 If the Company is unable to obtain additional financing when and if required, it would have a material adverse effect on the Company's business and results of operations.
-If necessary, Capricor is able to make certain operational adjustments to further reduce expenses by slowing down certain R&D efforts, decreasing headcount, and implementing further budget restrictions in order for the current cash/investments to last through at least, the first quarter of 2019.
+The Company would likely need to delay, or curtail or terminate portions of its clinical trial programs.
 To the extent the Company issues additional equity securities, its existing stockholders could experience substantial dilution.